 The building features the original stained- and leaded-glass skylight to light up the somewhat maze-like corridors, giving the apartment block a charming and nostalgic ambiance.

 Today, most of the original interior of the Roslyn Square has been preserved.
 Suites feature original mouldings, ornate woodwork, and high ceilings.
 Residents can also enjoy unique amenities such as clawfoot tubs, fireplaces, sunrooms and more.
-Make this charming local treasure your new home and visit the Globe Property Management website to book your private viewing.
+Make this charming local treasure your new home and visit the Globe Property Management website to book your private viewing of this beautiful Winnipeg apartment.